 Why Timing Changes Everything in Prospecting

 The fundamental difference between traditional prospecting and signal-based prospecting comes down to one word: timing.
-A prospect contacted at the right moment does not need to be convinced they have a need.
+A prospect contacted at the right moment doesn’t need to be convinced they have a need.
 They already know.
-The sales rep’s role is simply to show they have the right solution.
+The sales rep’s job is simply to show they have the right solution.

 The 48-hour rule

-- Competitors have not yet made contact: you arrive first
+- Competitors haven’t yet made contact, so you arrive first

-- The context is still present: your message resonates with an immediate concern
+- The context is still present, meaning your message resonates with an immediate concern

-- The decision has not yet been made: the prospect has not yet chosen a vendor
+- The decision hasn’t been made yet; the prospect hasn’t chosen a vendor

 After 48 hours, the prospect has often already received proposals, started their own research, or simply been absorbed by other priorities.
-The signal loses its relevance.
+The signal goes cold.

 Measured results